Marianne Schmidl: Nazi persecution and deportation

 After Austria's Anschluss or "annexation" to the Nazi German Reich in 1938, Marianne Schmidl was declared Jewish because her father was Jewish, even though she considered herself to be Christian.
 She was forced out of her job, and thrown into poverty by the special taxes Nazis inflicted on Jews in order to take their property.
 Schmidl was forced to sell her family's artworks but was unable to flee.
 In April 1942, she was deported to the Izbica ghetto in Poland and from there presumably to the Belzec or Sobibor concentration camps.

 Her last sign of life was in May 1942.
 The circumstances and exact date of her death are unknown, and she was not declared dead until May 1950.

 Art collection and its restitution

 Marianne Schmidl is remembered today not only as Austria's first Ph.D. in ethnology, but also because – in the course of the principles for the restitution of looted art formulated at the 1998 Washington Conference – she was the original owner of many drawings by the brothers Olivier and Julius Schnorr von Carolsfeld could be made out.

-After her mother's death in 1934, she inherited the entire family collection of drawings by the Olivier brothers and von Schnorr von Carolsfeld.
+After her mother's death in 1934, she inherited the entire family collection of drawings by the Olivier brothers and Schnorr von Carolsfeld.
 After the "Anschluss" of Austria in 1938, Schmidl was forced to submit a property declaration on 30 September 1938 for her art collection on which the Nazi imposed special taxes.
 The special taxes for Jews, the repayment of the funding for their research, and the reduced salary collectively left Maria Schmidl with no choice but to sell the collection of drawings.